 — Dee, 6th December 2022

-Contraceptive Pill, Patch & Ring Options That We Prescribe
+Contraceptive Pill, Patch & Ring Treatments That We Can Provide

 Too busy to see your GP?
-Order your repeat prescription for the contraceptive pill, patch or ring online with Webdoctor.ie!
-Once your request has been approved, we can send your prescription directly to your chosen Irish pharmacy via secure Healthmail.
+Request your repeat prescription for the contraceptive pill, patch or ring online with Webdoctor.ie!
+Once your request has been approved by a doctor, we can send your prescription directly to your chosen Irish pharmacy via secure Healthmail.
 If you do not see your pill listed, please email us for advice.

 Most Common Brands